SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

     * **Hybrids:** Combining these or other discrete corruption methods.
 3. **Discrete Diffusion:** Now a few *bold geniuses* are thinking, "Hey, if tokens are discrete, why not make the diffusion process discrete as well?".
 So we have discrete diffusion over categorical supports.
 [Eminel et al, 2021](https://arxiv.org/pdf/2102.05379) introduces extensions of diffusion for categorical data such as language.
 We model each token as a probability mass vector distributing over $$p \in \mathbb{R}^{V}$$, where $$V$$ is the size of the vocabulary and use transition matrices $$\mathbf{Q}$$ to model transitions between denoising timestops, for example $$q(\mathbf{x}_t |\mathbf{x}_{t-1}) = Categorical(\mathbf{x}_t; \mathbf{p}=\mathbf{x}_{t-1}\mathbf{Q}_t)$$.
 Models like [D3PM](https://arxiv.org/abs/2107.03006), and [SEDD](https://arxiv.org/pdf/2310.16834) (*ICML 2024 Best Paper*) follows this path.
+4. 🔥🖼️👊  **The Maverick--Text in Image:** *"Discrete text?
+What text?
+It's an image!"* I personally wish you to checkout this [GlyphDiffusion](https://arxiv.org/pdf/2304.12519).
+Instead of dealing with the discrepancy, they bypassed by rendering the target text as a glyph image containing visual language content 🤣.

 The reverse process then becomes about learning to **undo** this specific type of discrete corruption.
 For instance, the model learns to predict the original tokens at the `[MASK]` positions or identify and correct a randomly sampled variable into meaningful tokens , iteratively refining the sequence from a highly corrupted state back to coherent text.
 So, while the core *idea* of diffusion (iterative refinement from noise) remains, the *mechanisms* for the forward (corruption) and reverse (denoising) processes have to be specifically adapted for the discrete world of language.